 There are many specialist teaching recruitment websites worth taking a look at to find suitable teaching vacancies, including:

 You should also look for vacancies at local authority or council opening lists, as well as, browsing through major job boards like Monster and Reed or even our very own CareerAddict Jobs.
 If you want to teach at a private school or academy, it’s a good idea to check out their official websites for opportunities.

 Applying for Teaching Jobs

 To successfully land a teaching job, you’ll need to ensure your application hits all the right spots with employers.

-This means crafting a job-winning CV that highlights all your key skills, achievements and demonstrates your passion for teaching and prominently features your credentials.
+This means crafting a job-winning, teacher-specific CV that highlights all your key skills, achievements and demonstrates your passion for teaching and prominently features your credentials.
 You should also make it a point to identify keywords and phrases in the job description and incorporate them into your CV, along with industry-specific terms and acronyms.

 Don’t forget to complement your CV with a well-written cover letter that tells employers why you’re the best candidate for the role you’re applying for, along with a professional and complete LinkedIn profile.

 Interviewing for Teaching Jobs

 Interviews are the most stressful part of any job application, as they’re often the make-or-break of getting to the next stage of the hiring process.
 That’s why it’s important that you take the time to prepare for the interview by practising your responses to common questions.

-Examples of questions you may be asked in a job interview for a teaching position include:
+Examples of questions you may be asked in a teaching interview include:

 - Why did you decide to become a teacher?